-Empirical Research Project/Dissertation
+Empirical Research Projects

 Learning & teaching

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at the University of Strathclyde.
-The Pre-Masters programme provides progression to a number of degree options.
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non-UK/Ireland) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.

 Fees & funding